How Many Pages 5000 Words

 • Margins: Often slightly smaller than standard 1-inch margins to maximize space

 For a novel manuscript, 5000 words could range from 10 to 15 pages, significantly fewer than academic papers due to single spacing and often smaller margins.
-However, this is a relatively short manuscript section.
+Even so, this is a relatively short manuscript section.

 Calculating Page Length Accurately